 What is Biometric Verification & Authentication

 Biometrics can be used to identify and authenticate individuals based on physical characteristics.
-Biometric techniques include facial recognition, voice recognition, iris and retina scanning and fingerprinting.
+Biometric techniques include facial recognition and matching, voice recognition, iris and retina scanning, and fingerprinting.
 These methods offer a high level of convenience to customers (after initial setup has occurred) as no passwords need to be remembered, no questions need to be answered, etc.

 However, biometrics has some flaws.
 For example, if a bad actor submits their own fingerprints under an assumed identity that is supported by forged documents, fraud can occur.
 Biometrics can also be stolen.
 Think about it.
 Pictures of your face are likely all over social media.
 Your voice can be recorded unknowingly.
 Databases can be hacked to retrieve fingerprints.
 And once these types of assets are in the hands of a bad actor, it can be even easier to defraud some institutions.